cainmagi/Dockerfiles/manual-xubuntu/file-browser.md

 | :------------------: | :--------------------------: |
 | ![](./display/fbrowser-4.png) | ![](./display/fbrowser-5.png) |

-After all, you can login with the non-admin user.
+After all, you can log in with a non-admin user.
 Now you can

 * Upload or download a file.
-* Preview, move, or delete files on DGX.
+* Preview, move or delete files on DGX.
 * Modify some text-based files, like `.txt`, `.sh`, ...
 * Share a file by link.
-This link can be get access to by anybody in the same LAN.
+This link can get accessed by anybody on the same LAN.
-* Use some commands, for example, use `tar` to zip / unzip files.
+* Use some commands, for example, use `tar` to zip/unzip files.

 |   Run a command   |
 | :---------------: |